 Young plants are known as "pups"

 As they get older you can reduce the repotting to once a year.
-As Banana's are gross feeders it makes sense to enrich the new soil too, so you're welcome to use home made compost or even horse manure like you would for many garden plants.
+As Banana's are gross feeders it makes sense to enrich the new soil too, so you're welcome to use home made compost or even mix in some horse manure like you would for many garden plants.
 However if you use home made compost or animal manure it must be well rotted.
 You will risk serious damage to the roots and rhizome if you don't use fully decomposed material.
 Finished compost is dark brown or black with a crumbly-textured that has a rich earthy smell, if you aren't sure, play it safe and stick to normal potting soil.

 The Dwarf Cavendish has a suckering tendency, so young "pups" will be produced as the parent ages.
 They can be carefully cut away from the main plant, trying to keep some of the roots attached, and then potted up immediately.
 More details can be found on our offsets section in the propagation article.